 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Demonstrate how to ameliorate air pollution problems 2 Demonstrate how to ameliorate water pollution problems 3 Create and interpret Environmental Impact Statements and Risk Assessments 4 Evaluate issues concerning ethical behaviour for engineer 5 Apply concepts of sustainability, sustainable design and manufacturing;
+1 demonstrate how to ameliorate air pollution problems 2 demonstrate how to ameliorate water pollution problems 3 prepare and interpret Environmental Impact Statements and Risk Assessments 4 evaluate issues concerning ethical behaviour for engineer 5 apply concepts of sustainability, sustainable design and manufacturing;

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.

 The course is designed to develop the following Elements of Competency: 1.1 1.2 1.3 1.4 1.5 1.6 2.1 2.2 2.3 2.4 3.1 3.2 3.3 3.4 3.5

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge

 - informed and infused by cutting edge research, scaffolded throughout their program of studies

 - acquired from personal interaction with research active educators, from year 1